Resources for New Transfer Students

 If you determine that you are not in the major that is best for you Academic Advising Services (AAS) can be of assistance.
 Students who are in their first semester are not eligible to change their major, however, it is fine to begin exploring options and working towards making a change of major.
 You may find Explore Majors & Minors and Tips on Choosing a Major to be helpful.
 To see requirements for transferring to another major please review the information on Change of Degree Application (CODA).
-Students who have questions can use the Virtual Advisor feature on the Academic Advising Services (AAS) web site or visit the office during walk-in advising; hours are posted on the homepage.
+Students who have questions can use the Ask an Advisor (virtual advisor) feature or visit the office during walk-in advising hours; information for both is posted on the AAS homepage.

 Some resources that you will want to become familiar with are: